gridai/grid-docs/docs/platform/custom-cloud-credentials/customer-managed-byoc.md

 ### Requirements

 Grid will create clusters designed for large AI workloads.
-In order to do so, your AWS account needs to have the **right permissions** and **quotas**.
+However, the product is versatile and can handle other workloads.
+We recommend testing small workloads with Grid first in cost-savings mode.
+You can always transition to performance mode later if quicker startup times are desired for Grid features.
+Your AWS account needs to have the **right permissions** and **quotas**, in order for Grid to create clusters on your behalf.
 We'll cover both optional and required configurations as follows.

 | Configuration | Recommendation |
 | :--- | :--- |